-While movies like i, Robot and TAU tend to exaggerate our fear of machines and the people behind them respectively, there are some tangible red flags in the world of emerging technology.
+While movies like i, Robot tend to exaggerate our fear of machines and the people behind them respectively, there are some tangible red flags in the world of emerging technology.

 Others advocate for its efficiency, arguing that by leaving menial tasks to a more adept AI-powered machine, we would free people to be more creative.